John-p-v1999/Sonnet-Generator/README.md

           4. flask
           These libraries are necessary to just run the UI, ie to just get the output

 step 3: run the app.py file.
 Note: the templates folder and the rest of the files mentioned in step 1 should be in the same directory as app.py.
-If not changes will need to be made to the app.py file.
+If not changes will need to be made to the app.py file. there is picture how the directory should look like after cloning. in the picture(which is a screenshot),some files are highlighted. those are the app.py,templates,tokeniser.pickles and trained weights. these files must be in the same directory. after that is ensured,run app.py

 step 4: the UI will be run on localhost.
 Enter a starting word and set temperature value. temperature value manipulation results in different sonnets which contain different randomness in selection of words.